MoonshotLab/reflektor/README.md

 ## Todo

 ### Photo Collector
-1. When a plane is broken
+x When a plane is broken
-2. Take a picture using the usb webcam
-3. Save the image to disk
-4. Look for faces in the picture and determine certainty
+x Take a picture using the usb webcam x Save the image to disk x Look for faces in the picture and determine certainty
-5. If not x% certain, write a record in the photo queue collection stating location certainty, and best guess
-6. If certain, drop photo in correct faces dir
+5. Write a record in the photo queue collection stating location certainty, and best guess x If certain, drop photo in correct faces dir

 ### Barkley Partner Parser
 * Visit JunkDrawer's Partner Info page